adarsh832/Amora/README.md

-Sure!
-Here's a clear and concise **README** for your Gradio-based Love Chatbot project:

----

 # 💖 Amora 💬 - Love in the Air

 A sweet and loving chatbot built with Gradio that simulates a personalized conversation with your romantic partner — be it a girlfriend or boyfriend!
 Customize your partner’s name and nature, and chat with a warm, affectionate AI that responds with love and emojis.